romario-medel-estrada/Finance-Analytics-Portfolio/README.md

 - Delivered results in professional reports with clear interpretations for business insights.

 ### 📉 Tableau Project for Dr Ishuan Li Simonson
-- **Tableau Visualization** - Visualization of Ney Work data set of wage income by their Descriptive Statistics.
+- **Tableau Visualization** - Visualization of New York data set of wage income by their Descriptive Statistics.
 Includes Histrogramns, Bar Charts, Scatter Plots, and Heat Maps of varying income groups and their categories.

 ### 📑 Tentative Reports
 - **Will be continiously updated as I complete capstone courses throughout my senior year.
 These Projects will be added as the year progesses.** Tentative